a. Change in accounting policy. Presentation and disclosure of

 b.
 Use of estimates

-and liabilities and disclosure of contingent liabilities at the date of
+liabilities and the disclosure of contingent liabilities, at the end of

-reporting year end.
-Although these estimates are based upon
+the reporting period.
+Although these estimates are based on the

 management''s best knowledge of current events and actions, uncertainty

 about these assumptions and estimates could result in the outcomes

 requiring a material adjustment to the carrying amounts of assets or